peejaywk/PremierFootball/assets/documentation/testing.md

 Opened the console in developer tools in a new incognito window.
 On first loading the site the API was called 3 times requesting new information as the data was either stale or had never been requested.
 On refreshing the page using F5 the API wasn't called as the data stored locally was still valid.
 Tested using Chrome, Firefox, Opera and Edge on a Windows machine.
-Also tested on a Samsung Galaxy S8 with Chrome and an Appple iPhone 11 with Safari.
+Also tested on a Samsung Galaxy S8 with Chrome and an Apple iPhone 11 with Safari.

+*NOTE: No tests were performed using the macOS Operating System as this platform wasn't available at the time of testing*

 ### HTML Validation
 To validate the HTML the online [W3C Markup Validation Service](https://validator.w3.org/) was used.
 Each of the three pages was tested using this online tool.